PlayStation 3: Slim model and rebranding

 The PlayStation 3 Slim received extremely positive reviews as well as a boost in sales; less than 24 hours after its announcement, PS3 Slim took the number-one bestseller spot on Amazon.com in the video games section for fifteen consecutive days.
 It regained the number-one position again one day later.
-PS3 Slim also received praise from PC World giving it a 90 out of 100 praising its new repackaging and the new value it brings at a lower price as well as praising its quietness and the reduction in its power consumption.
-This is in stark contrast to the original PS3's launch in which it was given position number-eight on their "The Top 21 Tech Screwups of 2006" list.
+The PS3 Slim also received praise from PC World, who awardedn it a score of 90 out of 100, praising its new repackaging and the new value it brought at a lower price, while also praising its quietness and the reduction in its power consumption.
+This is in stark contrast to the original PS3's launch, which was placed at number-eight on PC Worlds list of "The Top 21 Tech Screwups of 2006" list.

-CNET awarded PS3 Slim four out of five stars praising its Blu-ray capabilities, 120 GB hard drive, free online gaming service and more affordable pricing point, but complained about the lack of backward compatibility for PlayStation 2 games.
-TechRadar gave PS3 Slim four and a half stars out of five praising its new smaller size and summed up its review stating "Over all, the PS3 Slim is a phenomenal piece of kit.
+CNET awarded the PS3 Slim a score of four out of five stars, praising its Blu-ray capabilities, 120 GB hard drive, free online gaming service and more affordable pricing point, but criticizing the lack of backward compatibility for PlayStation 2 games.
+TechRadar gave the PS3 Slim a score of four-and-a-half stars out of five praising its new smaller size and summed up its review stating "Over all, the PS3 Slim is a phenomenal piece of kit.
 It's amazing that something so small can do so much".
 However, they criticized the exterior design and the build quality in relation to the original model.

 Eurogamer called it "a product where the cost-cutting has—by and large—been tastefully done" and said "It's nothing short of a massive win for Sony."